dotnet/orleans/Getting-Started-With-Orleans/Observers.md

 ```

 Now our server has a method to send messages to observer clients, two methods for subscribing/unsubscribing and the client implemented a class to be able to observe the grain messages.
-The last step is to create a observer reference on the client using our previously implemented `Chat` class and let it receive the messages after subscribing it.
+The last step is to create an observer reference on the client using our previously implemented `Chat` class and let it receive the messages after subscribing it.

-The code would look like this
+The code would look like this:

 ``` csharp
 //First create the grain reference